fatheral/tfmdl/README.md

   * The main classification functions of losses are logistic, cross entropy.
 Entropy and the Gibbs inequality.
 Functions on distributions.
 Kullback-Leibler distance.
 Evolution of loss functions on the example of the problem of face recognition.
 * Theoretical justification of adversarial learning methods
   * The mechanism of adversarial learning as a minimax.
 Derivation of formulas reflecting a practical approach to training.
 Connection with the Wasserstein metric.
-* Adversarial examples and defense against them
-  * The surprising effect of the instability of neural networks to the input perturbations.
-Examples of adversarial perturbations.
-Basic methods for constructing adversarial examples and defending against them.
-Classification of adversarial examples.
-Adversarial Examples implementable in the Real-World.
-* Certified Robustness
-  * The concepts of certificate and certified robustness.
-Classical approach using randomized smoothing.
-Neyman-Pearson Lemma.
-Curse of dimensionality in computer vision problems.
 * Variational Inference
   * Bayes' theorem and posterior probability.
 Approximation using a parametric family of distributions.
 Lower bound by ELBO.
 * AE, VAE and CVAE